 “I’d rather make the call in here so you can hear it.
 Is that okay?”

 “How about this,” Tammy said.
 “I’ll place the call on the phone here in the living room.
 I’ll introduce myself first and tell her that you’re a friend of my son, and I know you told her that you’re gay and after an argument you left the house.
 I’ll tell her you’re here, then I’ll have you join the call and you will pick it up on the phone in my office so your end of the call will be confidential.
-What I’m going to suggest to her is that she come here to sit down with you and me and discuss how you announced that you’re gay and what it means to be gay.
+What I’m going to suggest to her is that she should come here and sit down with you and me and discuss how you announced that you’re gay and what it means to be gay.

 “Now, there’s one thing that I’d like to reserve during this call.
 If for some reason I think it would be better if you don’t join the call, I’ll indicate that to you.”